ankylosaurus11/blog_agg/README.md

 ## Welcome to Gator! ##
 Gator is a blog aggregator, allowing you to subscribe/follow multiple RSS feeds (from multiple users!),
-scarpe those feeds for posts on a set interval and print the highlights of the posts to the terminal.
+scrape those feeds for posts on a set interval and print the highlights of the posts to the terminal.

 ##Requirements##